The Viking Women

 Ireland and England are particularly mentioned as the main targets of Viking attacks.
 However, their activities took place all over Europe, even as far away from Scandinavia as the Middle East.

 The last Norwegian Viking king, Harald Hardråde, even married the daughter of Jaroslav of Kyev, Jelisaveta Jaroslavna (born 1025 - dead ab.
 1067), who then became Queen Ellisiv of Norway.
-The import of slaves/thralls reached a peak in the 11th century.
-The slaves were sold in Norway as well as exported to slave markets abroad.

 From the 12th century onwards the import of slaves was significantly reduced due to major changes that gradually took place both in Norway and in the countries which had traditionally been exposed to the ravages of the Vikings.